 Do you believe in ghosts?
 Have you ever got that eerie feeling after entering a place?
 I remember how I couldn’t sleep the whole night after watching The Conjuring and The Nun!
 What if there’s actually a demonic nun or nerve-wracking paranormal activities happening in your house?
+Want to know if there is any ghost caught on camera?
 What will you do if you come face-to-face with a ghost like in realllll life?
 Well, I’m not trying to terrify you.
 It’s all because of these places where some super-enthusiastic photographers and high-tech CCTVs captured a ghost!
 What can be creepier than this?
-Visit these haunted houses, cemeteries, prisons, and farms to meet a real ghost.
+Visit these most horror places in the world.
+Visit these houses, cemeteries, prisons, and farms to meet a real ghost.
 (Just don’t get possessed by them, ok?)

 1. Tulip Staircase, National Maritime Museum in Greenwich

 There is a gorgeous staircase inside the National Maritime Museum in Greenwich called “The Tulip Staircase”.
 Everyone thought of it just as a medium to travel from one floor to the other until in 1966 Ralph Hardy developed the pictures that he had clicked at the Tulip Staircase.
 One can clearly see the apparition of a woman that people believe to be the maid who died on the staircase 300 years ago.